Carlton Boyce takes a look at why language matters, and why being politically correct is so important.

 So, while I think we can all agree (or we bloody well ought to be able to agree) that the N-word is unacceptable, things seem to become a little more blurred after that.

 Take, for example, ethnicity.
 Back in the days when I was a copper in the Metropolitan Police, we’d refer to black people as IC3.
 This was a quick way of establishing part of the physical characteristics of the person we were looking for.
-The Prison Service later moved to using self-defined ethnicity, a more complex system that tripled the number of ethnic groups we had to slot someone into – and allowed them to self-define their own ethnicity.
+The Prison Service later moved to use self-defined ethnicity, a more complex system that tripled the number of ethnic groups we had to slot someone into – and allowed them to self-define their own ethnicity.

 All very noble and, frankly, something I supported – but what do you do when you’re chasing a prisoner along a wing and need to give a description out over the radio?
-Saying that someone is six-foot-tall, heavily built, wearing prison uniform and having brown hair might be accurate, but being able to add their colour increases the odds of apprehending the wrong person significantly – and, just as importantly, slashes the odds of failing to apprehend the right one.
+Saying that someone is six-foot-tall, heavily built, wearing a prison uniform and having brown hair might be accurate, but being able to add their colour increases the odds of apprehending the wrong person significantly – and, just as importantly, slashes the odds of failing to apprehend the right one.
 Yet we weren’t allowed to use descriptors such as IC1 (white) or IC3 (black) for fear of causing offence.

 In my opinion, this was ridiculous.